Ethosa/akane/README.md

 ## Debug mode
 For enable debug mode, please, compile with `-d:debug` or `--define:debug`.

+## Tools
+For enable other tools like password checking, please, compile with `-d:tools` or `--define:tools`.

 ## FAQ
 *Q*: Where can I learn this?